kiddogum/Responsive-Prototype/README.md

 ## What do i gain from this personal project

 i mostly gain comprehension about building a responsive container, as that is mostly the reason why i make this project.
-In this project i use 4 device queries as a base for responsive container, that is: Mobile for 320px - 766px, Tablet 768px - 1023px, Laptop 1024px - 1439px, and Desktop 1440px and above.
+In this project i use 4 device queries as a base for responsive container, that is:

+- Mobile for 320px - 766px,
+- Tablet 768px - 1023px,
+- Laptop 1024px - 1439px,
+- Desktop 1440px and above.

 This is my css code for responsive container:

 ```css
 .mobile-container {